RichmondCC Service Area

 Understanding of and commitment to the unique nature and role of the Institution.
 Strong oral and written communication skills; ability to work independently with minimal supervision.
 Able to teach in various delivery modes.
 Willing to accept day and/or evening teaching assignments and teaching assignments at other locations as needed by the Institution.
-Master's degree in teaching discipline from an accredited institution required.
-A minimum of 18 graduate semester hours in the teaching discipline.
+This position could include instruction in the Associate Degree Program or the Practical Nursing Program.

-Ability and credentials to teach all courses offered in the discipline preferred.
-Teaching experience preferred.
+Teaching experience, particularly in a nursing program, preferred.
 Demonstrated ability to integrate computers into the instructional environment and on-line teaching experience preferred.

-An Instructor, under the authority and direction of the Vice President for Instruction/Chief Academic Officer and in cooperation with the Department Chairperson/Program Coordinator and Dean, is responsible for providing effective instruction in the assigned curriculum area.
+An Instructor, under the authority and direction of the Vice President for Instruction/Chief Academic Officer and Dean of Allied Health and Human Services and in cooperation with the Director of Nursing, is responsible for providing effective instruction in the assigned curriculum area.

 Duties and responsibilities of an Instructor are as follows: